-9. Next we need to get the gid and the uid, make sure you write these down as we will need them in the next step.
+9. Next, we need to get the gid and the uid, make sure you write these down as we will need these items in the next step.
 Update pimylifeup with the user you created above.

 For the gid enter the following:

 id -g pimylifeup

 10. Now we need to edit the fstab file so our Pi will automatically mount the drive on boot up and set the correct permissions, to do this enter the following command:

 11. Add the following the line to the bottom of the file.
 Changing the

 /dev/sda1 to whatever your hard drive is and updating uid and gid as appropriate.
 (The code below is all one line)

 /dev/sda1 /media/NASHDD1 auto nofail,uid=enter_uid_here,gid=enter_gid_here,noatime 0 0

 12. Reboot the Raspberry Pi, and the drives should automatically mount with the correct permissions.